Startup Lesson Learned: Technology Doesn’t Matter

 One thing that sucks about large and established companies is that they often get stuck within their toolchain.
 If a product has a lifetime of 5-10 years, you usually don’t swap essential parts of your stack in the middle of that timeline just because of new trends on Hacker News.

 In contrast, starting a new venture often seems a good starting point to play with new technologies.

 Don’t Do That.
 Go With What You Know Best First.

-Especially if you or your team members are developers by heart, using new libraries, frameworks, or even programming languages is in your nature.
-Using stuff you already know often feels boring and you usually look for what’s coming next.
+Especially if your team members are developers by heart, using new libraries, frameworks, or even programming languages is in your nature.
+Using stuff you already know often feels dull, and you usually look for what’s coming next.

 Instead of focussing on your user’s needs and building a product that everybody wants, you’re wasting your time and burn money by exploring and introducing new technologies.

 Example: NoSQL Is The New Cool Kid, So Let’s Use It!

 When I started to think about the core technologies of my latest product, I thought I knew we had to be able to scale fast.
 And that the database I had more than a decade of experience with wouldn’t do the job.
 So I never thought a second of using Microsoft SQL Server but immediately asked one of my team members to figure out which NoSQL database we could go with.

 We started with RavenDB because it felt natural to go with a system that fits in our own ecosystem (we were building our product on top of ASP.NET MVC, ASP.NET Web API and Xamarin).